 Love Notes is the only evidence based program that HHS has placed on their Evidence-Based Teen Pregnancy Prevention Program list that both reduces adolescents’ risk for experiencing a pregnancy by 46%, delays initiation of sexual activity, and helps youth who are already sexually active return to a lifestyle without sex.

-Love Notes SRA EBP is medically accurate, age appropriate*, culturally and linguistically appropriate, and trauma-informed.
+Love Notes SRA is medically accurate, age appropriate*, culturally and linguistically appropriate, and trauma-informed.
 The program does not normalize teen sex.

 Love Notes SRA

 The Love Notes curriculum teaches the benefits associated with each of the following: